+Delicate timing-issues arise when, in reaction to a signal, the trader pre-emptively sends orders just before other orders arrive in the market, while having the option to trade after other orders arrive.
+As a result, our continuous-time market dynamics have to accommodate three simultaneous jump-shocks in a timely manner.
+For this, we present a novel Marucs-type SDE system with which we compute the dynamics of the trader's portfolio value.
+The system of SDEs highlights the positive effect of the arrival of liquidity and reveals the adverse effects of the trader's price impact and transaction costs.
+Interestingly, the wealth dynamics also reveal how, for a trader with a long position, the arrival of market buy orders is beneficial if their upwards pressure on market prices is not offset by their detrimental effect on market liquidity.
+An analogous effect is found for short positions and market sell orders.

-In our model, the trader's market orders affect the price of the asset and the liquidity in the market in the same way as the \emph{external} orders sent by other market participants.
-Due to the resilience of the book in our model, the trader's orders will trigger liquidity provision which may incentivise pump-and-dump schemes.
-In such cases, to ensure a well-functioning market, we introduce a circuit breaker that imposes a minimum liquidity requirement for the market to continue operating so that the profitability of pump-and-dump schemes is limited.
+As mentioned, the trader's market orders affect the price of the asset and the liquidity in the market in the same way as the \emph{external} orders sent by other market participants.
+Due to the resilience of the book in our model, the trader's orders will trigger more liquidity provision, an indirect market impact which may incentivise pump-and-dump schemes.
+In such cases, to ensure a well-functioning market, we introduce a trading halt mechanism that imposes a minimum liquidity requirement for the market to continue operating so that the profitability of pump-and-dump schemes is limited.